-Class cancellation
+Class Cancellation

-Any official cancellation of UNMC classes (e.g., secondary to inclement weather) will be announced on radio, television, and UNMC social media (e.g., Twitter, Facebook) and alerting system (text, email).
-The instructor at the site of instruction origination will make the decision to cancel a class or convert to online format, and they will inform students by calling the first contact on the class "phone tree" listing or by a posting on the course Learning Management System (Canvas).
+Any official cancellation of UNMC classes (e.g., secondary to inclement weather) will be announced on radio, television, and UNMC social media (e.g., Twitter, Facebook).
+The instructor at the site of instruction origination will make the decision to cancel a class, and he/she will inform students by calling the first contact on the class "phone tree" listing or by a posting on the course Learning Management System (Canvas).
 Examinations scheduled for that day may be rescheduled, depending on the type of assessment.